FrancoBujakiewicz/prisma/README.md

    ├─default.lua # Default theme.
    ├─prisma.lua # Dynamic loader.
  ```
- - The default theme have elements from plugins (e.g. `GitSignsAdd` or `TelescopeNormal`) it is based on this Neovim configuration: https://github.com/FrancoBujakiewicz/dotfiles/blob/main/nvim/init.lua.
+ - The default theme includes elements from plugins (e.g. `GitSignsAdd` or `TelescopeNormal`) it's based on this Neovim configuration: https://github.com/FrancoBujakiewicz/dotfiles/blob/main/nvim/init.lua.

- - As I said, Prisma was tested in my relatively minimal configuration, not in environments like frameworks as AstroVim or LazyVim.
-But since Prisma isn't so large, you can reutilize the code and adapt it to that you use.
+ - As I said, Prisma was tested in my relatively minimal configuration, not in frameworks like AstroVim or LazyVim.
+But since Prisma isn't so large, you can reuse the code and adapt it to your setup.

  #